 Picking the right place

-Choosing the right time
+and choosing the right time

-Building trust and new connections
+Building trust and new customer connections

-Another significant benefit of local based advertising is a deeper connection with your clients.
-The usage of location data allows you to speak your customers’ language and thus achieve better understanding and build trust with them.
+Another significant benefit of location marketing is a deeper connection with your clients.
+When you use location data it allows you to speak your customers’ language and thus achieve better understanding and build trust with them.
 By providing relevant content you can answer their questions and even merge with the specific ‘vibe’ of the place you are advertising at.

 Competing with bigger brands